-The advantages of ConvLSTM are as follows: (1) It can extract the spatial characteristics of echoes while capturing the time characteristics efficiently.
-(2) It can simulate the initiation and decay of radar echo better than optical flow.
-(3).
-It is the best for the prediction of long time and large-value areas of radar echo.
+The advantages of ConvLSTM are as follows: (1) it can extract the spatial characteristics of echoes while capturing the time characteristics efficiently; (2) it can simulate the initiation and decay of radar echo better than optical flow; and (3) it is the best for the prediction of long time periods and large-value areas of radar echo.

-- 390 The disadvantages of ConvLSTM are as follows: (1) There are many parameters, many matrix operation and various gating structures in ConvLSTM.
-Therefore, its training speed is the slowest among the four models.
-(2) It overestimated/underestimated the large/lowvalue radar echo, which does not conform to the fluid continuity theory.
-(3) It predicts the worst shape of the echo in that there is no transition between the large echo area and the nonecho area, which is far away from the true echo and has no guidance for operational forecasting.
-For example, we cannot issue an early warning - 395 of heavy precipitation in one place, and at the same time it cannot forecast if there will be no rain in its neighboring places.
-U-Net:
+The disadvantages of ConvLSTM are as follows: (1) there are many parameters, many matrix operations, and various gating structures in ConvLSTM, and thus its training speed is the slowest among the four models; (2) it overestimated (underestimated) the large-value (low-value) radar echo, which does not conform to the fluid continuity theory; and (3) it predicts the worst shape of the echo in that there is no transition between the large echo area and the non-echo area, which is far away from the true echo and has no guidance for operational forecasting.
+For example, we cannot issue an early warning of heavy precipitation in one place, and at the same time it cannot forecast whether there will be no rain in neighboring areas.